Workflow run page

 The graph includes:

-- Header panel — An overlay on the graph showing the workflow name, overall run status, and a See logs button.
+- Header panel — An overlay on the graph showing the workflow name, overall run status, a See logs button, and a Cancel run button (when applicable).

 - Node details panel — Appears when you click on an executed node (see Inspecting node details below).